wikipathways/WikiPathways-SPARQL-book/intro.i.md

 ### Pathways

-Of course, central to a <topic>pathway</topic> database are the pathways:
+Of course, central to a <topic>pathway</topic> database are the pathways.
+Pathways in the WPRDF are of type `wp:Pathway`:

 <sparql>listAllPathways</sparql>

+Resources of this type have the following RDF predicates:

+<sparql>listAllPathwayProperties</sparql>

 ### Articles

 Similarly, we can list all <topic>PubMed</topic> identifiers with the pathways they occur in:

 <sparql>listAllPubMedIDs</sparql>

+Articles in the WPRDF are of type `wp:PublicationReference` and have the following predicates:

+<sparql>listAllArticleProperties</sparql>

 ## References